hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 **4. SSH tunnel IN**

-We use this to give access to a friend to an internal machine that is not on the public internet:
+We use this to give access to a friend to an internal machine that is not on the public Internet:
 ```
 $ ssh -o ExitOnForwardFailure=yes -g -R31338:192.168.0.5:80 user@host.org
 ```